-Lido Advisors, LLC is a financial advisor firm that manages more than $5.4 billion in client assets.
-The firm’s client base consists of individuals, businesses, charities and more.
+Lido Advisors is a financial advisor firm with a client base that consists of individuals, businesses, charities and more.
 It is a fee-based firm, as certain advisors here may collect transaction-based brokerage fees or sales commissions on insurance products.
 This is different from a fee-only firm, which avoids this kind of conflict of interest by only receiving compensation from client fees.

-With headquarters in Los Angeles, Lido Advisors ranks fifth on SmartAsset's list of the top financial advisors in Los Angeles.
+With headquarters in Los Angeles, Lido Advisors appears on SmartAsset's list of the top financial advisors in Los Angeles.
 The firm also conducts business in branch offices across the country.

 Lido Advisors Background

-Lido employs 32 advisors across its multiple branches.
+Lido employ many advisors across its multiple branches.
 Certifications held by these advisors include for ceritifed financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), chartered retirement planning counselor (CRPC), chartered financial consultant (ChFC) and certified estate planner (CEP).

 Lido Advisors Client Types and Minimum Account Sizes

 Most of the clients at Lido are individuals, with a fairly even split between those with and without a high net worth.
 The remaining clients include banks, investment funds, ERISA plans, charitable organizations, corporations and insurance companies.

 According to Lido Advisors’ Form ADV, $1 million in investable assets is typically required in order to become a client of the firm.
 However, it may decide to waive this minimum in certain situations at its discretion.